✓ Updated April 2026

 Rental Car

-Renting a car offers the most freedom to explore the lake's perimeter and surrounding countryside at your own pace.
-It's ideal for venturing off the beaten path.
+Renting a car offers the most flexibility to explore the lake's perimeter and surrounding countryside at your own pace.
+It's ideal for venturing off the beaten path to discover hidden villages and vineyards.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.